 The Schubert-Martin Inflammatory Bowel Disease (IBD) Center at Cincinnati Children’s helps children with Crohn’s disease and ulcerative colitis and very-early-onset IBD experience the best quality of life possible.
-We treat all aspects of your child’s health and wellness, including your child’s physical, emotional and social well-being.
+We care for all aspects of your child’s health and wellness, including care for your child’s physical, emotional and social well-being.

 Why Choose Us